vanessacl/Animal-Sounds/README.md

 Animal Sounds

+Instructions:
-This project will play the animal sounds when the first key of the animal name is press on you keyboard.
+On your keyboard, press the first key of the animal name to play the animal sound.

 Technologies:
   - HTML